dbos-inc/dbos-demo-apps/e-commerce/README.md

 ### Visual Studio Code Extension
 The following section is only a brief overview of the debugger extension.
 For a tutorial, see [Time Travel Debugging](https://docs.dbos.dev/cloud-tutorials/timetravel-debugging).

+Provenance data is automatically captured by DBOS Cloud during workflow execution.
+Time travel currently only works for applications deployed to DBOS Cloud.
-The debugger can be launched by clicking on the "Time Travel Debug" icon (which will be above the `@Workflow` and `@Transaction` decorators placed on DBOS methods).
+* The debugger can be launched by clicking on the "Time Travel Debug" icon (which will be above the `@Workflow` and `@Transaction` decorators placed on DBOS methods).
+This will pull down workflow IDs from the cloud.
-The debugger can also be launched by clicking on workflow IDs in the cloud dashboard.
+* The debugger can also be launched by clicking on workflow IDs in the cloud dashboard.

 > Tips:
 > * The "DBOS Time Travel Debugger" extension must be installed.
 Sometimes restarting Visual Studio Code is necessary.